 Purpose-Driven at Timberland

-A great example of a purpose-driven business is outdoor lifestyle brand and WeSpire client Timberland.
+A great example of a purpose-driven business is outdoor lifestyle brand and WeSpire customer Timberland.
 Timberland does a great job providing their employees with multiple opportunities to get involved in their CSR efforts, even offering employees paid time off to pursue personal volunteering opportunities.
 This allows individuals to pursue their personal passions with the support of their company.
-Timberland also hosts company wide volunteer days, which plays into social purpose, bringing the Timberland community together twice a year to improve their local community.
+Timberland also hosts company-wide volunteer days, bringing the Timberland community together twice a year to improve their local community.
 These events are so successful because it incorporates togetherness, and allows employees to further strengthen relationships through service.
-Lastly comes their societal purpose.

 Timberland has built a remarkable program, building workout equipment, organizing nature walk cleanups, planting millions of trees, and has deeply embedded their purpose into the core of their business.
 Timberland lives their purpose each and everyday and supports their employees and community in doing the same.